pennlabs/penn-mobile/README.md

 - `GET /users/<pennkey>/`
   - Detail view on one user.

+- `GET /credentials/`
+  - Lists Wharton Session ID (if available), its expiration date, and date updated associated with user requesting information.

 - `GET /users/<pennkey>/invites/`
   - Get all open invites for a user.